 For young people with more deep-rooted barriers to work, Talent Coaches need to provide more intensive support before looking for work begins.
 Vulnerable young people may need stable accommodation to be arranged for them; help arranging and attending Jobcentre appointments; signposting to healthcare providers; support in sourcing ID documents and guidance with diet and sleeping patterns.

 Other young people have started traineeships to develop their confidence and build experience of the workplace.
+Sometimes, moving into education rather than work is the goal.

 Moving on